LF Energy Foundation - Project Lifecycle

 Incubation

 Incubation projects are projects which the TAC believes are, or have the potential to be, important to the ecosystem of Projects or ecosystem as a whole.
 They may be early-stage projects just getting started, or they may be long-established projects with minimal resource needs.
-The Incubation stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other LF Energy Foundation projects.
+The Incubation stage provides a beneficial, neutral home for these projects in order to foster collaborative development and provide a path to deeper alignment with other LF Energy projects.

 Acceptance Criteria